-A wise practice to follow is to place the thumb extended over the hammer with the point of the thumb just over the "V" between the hammer and the firing pin so that it can act as a cushion against accidental hammer fall, and at the same time, ease the hammer into the half-cock notch (Figure 5).
-When a scope is mounted on the rifle, it is necessary to insert the point of the thumb more from the side.
-A little practice with an empty rifle will enable you to become adept at using the thumb in either manner.
+A wise practice to follow is to extend the thumb over the hammer, with the tip of the thumb just over the "V" between the hammer and the firing pin so that it can act as a cushion against accidental hammer fall, and at the same time, ease the hammer into the half-cock notch (Figure 5).
+When a scope is mounted on the rifle, it is necessary to insert the tip of the thumb more from the side.
+A little practice with an unloaded rifle will enable you to become adept at using the thumb in either manner.

 If a cartridge has been chambered in anticipation of an imminent shot, the hammer should be carefully lowered to the half-cock position and the folding hammer rotated forward.
 Remember, when a shot is no longer imminent, unload the chamber of your rifle by operating the lever downward.
-With the lever still in the downward position, remove the magazine from the rifle, inspect the chamber to make sure all cartridges have been removed from the rifle.
-Return the lever to the closed position, re-insert the magazine and return the hammer to the half-cock, folded down position.
+With the lever still in the downward